compsecmonkey/Reading-List/README.md

 ## Currently On Deck

-* George Washington's Secret Six: The Spy Ring That Saved America :heavy_minus_sign: Brian Kilmeade, Don Yaeger
-* Leaders Made Here: Building A Leadership Culture :heavy_minus_sign: Mark Miller
 * The War On Normal People: The Truth About America's Disappearing Jobs and Why Universal Income Is Our Future :heavy_minus_sign: Andrew Yang

 ## Leadership and Team Building

+* Leaders Made Here: Building A Leadership Culture :heavy_minus_sign: Mark Miller
 * Sprint: How to  Solve Big Problems and Test New Ideas in Just Five Days :heavy_minus_sign: Jake Knapp John  Zeratsky Braden Kowitz
 * The CEO Next Door:  The 4 Behaviors that Transform Ordinary People into World-Class Leaders :heavy_minus_sign: Tahl Raz, Kim R.  Powell, Elena L. Botelho
 * Immunity to Change:  How to Overcome It and Unlock the Potential in Yourself and Your Organization :heavy_minus_sign: Robert Kegan, Lisa Laskow Lahey